pranshu93/MotionClassifier-Rpi/README.md

 MotionClassifier-Rpi
 ============

 This folder contains code for training an rnn model based on 3 Sensor readings(Accelerometer, Magnetometer & Gyroscope) being input at a certain frequency and classifies motion state into 3 classes(1.
 Stopped, 2.
 Moving Straight, 3.
 Turning).
 An already collected dataset has been deployed in "mod_data.csv".
-It further contains a predictor code trained to do a inference on RPi3 wherein it ups respective pin(GPIO 17, GPIO 27 and GPIO 22) corresponding to the prediction for the designated duration.
+It further contains a predictor code designed to do a inference on RPi3 wherein it ups respective pin(GPIO 17, GPIO 27 and GPIO 22) corresponding to the prediction for the designated duration.

 ## Training